mavi13/GCFiddle/README.md

 - Simply open gcfiddle.html in a browser.
   The user interface shows several boxes which can be shrunk and expanded by pressing the green buttons.
-  There are boxes for input, output, variable, note, waypoint and map.
+  There are boxes for Script, Result, Variables, Waypoints, Map and some special boxes for GCFiddle andvanced, Filter, Sort, Logs and Notes.

 ![A sample with GCJVT3](./img/gcjvt3.png)

-### Input box
+### GCFiddle box

 - The first selection field selects the database.
-The default is the read only "testDB" defined in file system or on the server and "Saved" in Browser local storage.
+The default is the read only "test DB" defined in file system or on the server and "Saved" in Browser local storage.
+- The "Reload" button reloads the page with the current settings.
+(Please note that changes to the script are lost!)
+   See the list of URL parameters below.
+- The "Help" button opens the Readme on the server.
+- There are additional buttons with some advanced functionality, which will be shown when you click on "GCFiddle" (not shown here, you can skip it for first reading):
+  - The "Index" button create an example index and shows it as result.
+This can be copied into an example index file.
+  - The "Remove Logs" button removes the log entries from the scripts metadata "#GC_INFO", if available.
+    This could be useful, if you want to shrink the script metadata comment.
+  - The "Console" button activates the console for debugging

+### Filter box

+- Allows to filter the script examples by category, id or title.
+For example, 7 out of 7 are shown.

+### Sort box

+- Allows to sort the script examples by id, title or distance.
+The distance is computed from a location waypoint which can be filled by the location button below.

+### Script box

-- The second selection field loads a geocache calculation script and executes it
+- The selection field loads a geocache calculation script and executes it
 - The input field contains the editable script
+- The "Preprocess" button processes the input text (not a script but a textual geocache description copied from geocaching.com) and tries to convert it to a script.
+This means it comments lines and tries to find variables (e.g. a=...) and waypoints (e.g. N...°...E...°).
+If the input starts with "<?xml", is is assumed to be a gpx file and parsed as XML (currently to extract waypoints).
+  The resulting script is put in the history and executed.
 - The "Execute" button executes the input script and fills the other boxes with the output.
    It also puts changed input in a history which can be accessed by the "Undo" and "Redo" buttons.
-- The "Preprocess" button processes the input text (not a script but a textual geocache description) and tries to convert it to a script.
-This means it comments lines and tries to find variables and waypoints.
-   The resulting script is put in the history and executed.
-- The "Reload" button reloads the page with the current settings.
-(Please note that changes to the script are lost!)
-   See the list of URL parameters below.
 - The "Save" button saves the current input in "Saved" database and selects it.
    It is stored in browser local storage which means that it is kept also during page reloads.
 - The "Delete" button deletes the current geocache in "Saved" database.
 There is a confirmation dialog to prevent accidential delete.

-### Output box
+### Result box

-- Shows the output of the script execution
+- Shows the result of the script execution
 - If you mark a variable or a waypoint, it will be selected in the variable box or in the waypoint box, respectively.
-The map is centered to the selected waypoint.
+If you do so, the map is centered to the selected waypoint.

 ### Variable box

 - Allows you to select a variable that is found during script execution and fiddle with it.
    That means you can change it temporarily without changing the script.
    Changed variables are marked with "[c]".
 - Also, the general view type of the variable can be changed.
-If a variable is not a number, it is displayed as text.
+If view type "number" is selected but a variable is not a number, it is still displayed as text.
    The range slider currently uses the interval 0 to 9999.

-### Note box

-- Allows you to write some notes.
-(Currently notes are not stored.)

 ### Waypoint box